prateek-code-22/Invisible-Cloak/README.md

 # Invisible Cloak
 Harry potter invisible cloak made using OpenCV.

+## TO RUN THE CODE:
-### Background file: opens camera using opencv and save image by pressing 'q'
+### 1.Background file: opens camera using opencv and save image by pressing 'q'.
-### Invisible_cloak file: it replaces red cloth with background and that area becomes invisible.
+### 2.Invisible_cloak file: it replaces red cloth with background and that area becomes invisible.